EMCL-Research-ITSecLab/ctf-watcher/WazuhAgent/README.md

 ```
 set_up_agent.sh --name=<name>
 ```
-But must be unique.
+but must be unique.

 Some logging features can be disabled
 ```
 set_up_agent.sh --use_bash_log=false --use_heidpi=false --use_use_ufw=false
 ```
-But these can be set up after the agent installation manually running their corresponding script
+These can also be manually set up after the Agent is installed by running their corresponding script
 ```
 sudo ./config/bash_loggin_set_up.sh
 sudo ./config/heiDPI_set_up.sh